 “It is possible that someone’s personal variation of tinnitus is ‘whooshing.’

 “Loud noises can cause the stapedial muscle, a tiny muscle that attaches to the ear bones, to flutter.

 “This can be sometimes felt as twitching, but may also be heard as a series of rapid clicks, which perhaps could also be described by the patient as a ‘whooshing’ sound.
 This is not a serious issue, but can certainly be annoying.”

 If you’ve read up on the so-called pulsatile tinnitus, then you know that it’s not typically triggered by loud sounds.

-Rather, it’s present all the time or most of the time, regardless of noise in the environment.
-And it can have serious causes.
+Rather, when a person hears this, it’s present all the time or most of the time, regardless of noise in the environment.

 However, Dr. Liu explains, “If there is pulsatile whooshing (matches heartbeat) that is brought about by noise exposure, then consider superior canal dehiscence,” a rare condition that affects hearing and balance.